CReST: A Class-Rebalancing Self-Training Framework for Imbalanced Semi-Supervised Learning: Experiments

 \paragraph{Datasets.} We first evaluate the efficacy of the proposed method on long-tailed CIFAR10 (CIFAR10-LT) and long-tailed CIFAR100 (CIFAR100-LT) introduced in \cite{cbloss,ldam}.
 On these datasets, training images are randomly discarded per class to maintain a pre-defined imbalance ratio $\gamma$.
 Specifically, $N_l\,{=}\,\gamma^{-\frac{l-1}{L-1}}\,{\cdot}\, N_1$ while $N_1\,{=}\,5000$, $L\,{=}\,10$ for CIFAR10-LT and $N_1\,{=}\,500$, $L\,{=}\,100$ for CIFAR100-LT.
 We randomly select $\beta\,{=}\,10$\% and $30$\% of samples from training data to create the labeled set, and test imbalance ratio $\gamma\,{=}\,50$, $100$ and $200$ for CIFAR10-LT and $\gamma\,{=}\,50$ and $100$ for CIFAR100-LT.
 The test set remains untouched and balanced, so that the evaluated criterion, accuracy on the test set, is class-balanced.

 \paragraph{Setup.} We use Wide ResNet-28-2~\cite{wrn} following \cite{realistic, fixmatch} as the backbone.
 We evaluate our method on FixMatch and MixMatch.
-For each generation, the model is trained for $2^{16}$ steps with level 1 half-cosine decay~\cite{fixmatch} when using FixMatch as the baseline SSL algorithm, while $2^{17}$ steps with level 5 half-cosine decay for MixMatch.
+For each generation, the model is trained for $2^{16}$ steps when using FixMatch as the baseline SSL algorithm and $2^{17}$ steps for MixMatch.
+We use a cosine learning rate decay~\cite{cosinelr,fixmatch} whose formulation is provided in the supplementary material.
 Other hyper-parameters for each training generation are untouched.
 For CReST and CReST+ related hyper-parameters, we set $\alpha\,{=}\,1\,{/}\,3$, $t_{\text{min}}\,{=}\,0.5$ for FixMatch and $\alpha\,{=}\,1\,{/}\,2$, $t_{\text{min}}\,{=}\,0.8$ for MixMatch.
 CReST takes 15 generations, while CReST+ only takes 6 generations accelerated by progressive distribution alignment.
 The hyper-parameters are selected based on a single fold of CIFAR10-LT with $\gamma\,{=}\,100$ and $\beta\,{=}\,10\%$.
-For all algorithms, we evaluate the model on the test dataset every $2^{10}$ steps and report the average test accuracy of the last 5 evaluations.
+We evaluate the model on the test dataset every $2^{10}$ steps and report the average test accuracy of the last 5 evaluations.
 Each algorithm is tested under 5 different folds of labeled data and we report the mean and the standard deviation of accuracy on the test set.
 Following \cite{mixmatch} and \cite{fixmatch}, we report final performance using an exponential moving average of model parameters.

 \paragraph{Main results.} First, we compare our model with baseline FixMatch, and present the results in Table~\ref{tab:cifar-main-results}.
 Although FixMatch performs reasonably well on imbalance ratio $\gamma\,{=}\,50$, its accuracy decreases significantly with increasing imbalance ratio.
 In contrast, CReST improves the accuracy of FixMatch on all evaluated settings and achieves as much as 9.6\% absolute performance gain.
 When incorporating progressive distribution alignment, our CReST+ model is able to further boost the performance on all settings by another few points, resulting in 3.0\% to 11.8\% absolute accuracy improvement compared to baseline FixMatch.